thgossler/MarkdownGitDiffMarker/README.md

 1. Commit all changes to the Markdown document.
 2. Run the tool to add change markers to the Markdown document (e.g., `./Run.ps1 -f README.md`).
 3. Commit the Markdown document with change markers (for review).
+4. Generate PDF with change markers. --> this is the whole point of the tool!
-4. Collect review comments.
+5. Collect review comments on PDF.
-5. Revert the last commit to remove the change markers again (e.g., `./RevertLastCommit.ps1`).
+6. Revert the last commit to remove the change markers again (e.g., `./RevertLastCommit.ps1`).
-6. Incorporate the review feedback into the Markdown document.
+7. Incorporate the review feedback into the Markdown document.
-7. Commit the final Markdown document (release).
+8. Commit the final Markdown document (release).

 Options (from source):